LegeBeker/bypass-paywalls-tampermonkey/README.md

 ### Troubleshooting
 * This extension works best alongside [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm).
 * If a site doesn't work try turning off uBlock and refreshing.
+* Make sure the site is checked under Options (on macOS sometimes the sites are unselected).

 ### Pull Requesets
 * PRs are welcome.